 “Having kids is a constant reminder of how fleeting every stage of your life is.
 When that stage of being a mother to only one child comes to an end, that last hug signifies so much: you are saying goodbye to a time in your life that you will never have again — the time that you and your first child had alone together.”Source: (http://www.scarymommy.com/photo-mom-clutching-firstborn-goes-viral/?utm_medium=partner&utm_source=positiveparents)

 I had a slightly difference experience in that my first born were twins.
 The emotions felt as a mother of one going to two was immediate.

 I had to split myself down the centre, and my boys had to share me from the beginning.

 When my first twin was born and laid on my stomach it was only long enough to cut the cord and then he was whisked away so that I could birth my second son.
-He too was whisked away immediately for medical reasons and they were both wheeled down the the NICU (Neonatal Intensive Care Unit).
+He too was whisked away immediately for medical reasons.
+They were both wheeled down the the NICU (Neonatal Intensive Care Unit).
 I had barely laid a hand on either of them.

 The following days in the NICU were a blur.
 Both babies needed to be fed and changed at the same time and I felt divided.
 Back and forth from baby to baby I went, and back and forth I felt drawn to one or the other.

 Bonding with two babies was more challenging than I had expected.